elijahgreenstein/kc_tools/docs/source/index.rst

 Welcome
 ============================================================

-Kobe Collection (KC) Tools is a collection of tools for working with the International Comprehensive Ocean-Atmosphere Data Set (ICOADS).
-The tools were designed primarily for work with one subset of the ICOADS: the Kobe Collection, hence the name.
+KC Tools is a collection of tools for working with the International Comprehensive Ocean-Atmosphere Data Set (ICOADS).
+The tools were designed primarily for research on one subset of the ICOADS: the Kobe Collection.
 The Kobe Collection consists of observations from Japanese ship log sheets from 1889 to 1961 digitized by the Japan Meteorological Agency.

-KC Tools assumes a particular use for the Kobe Collection (and ICOADS more generally): the analysis of historical ship movements.
-Use the default processing tools to extract time stamps and location data for ships.
-Analytical tools make it possible to:
+The tools in this package facilitate the analysis of historical ship movements.
+The processing tools extract time and location data and generate lines from point data.
+The package also provides tools to determine the direction of shipping traffic and to facilitate the generation of networks (graphs).

+Read the tutorials below to learn how to

-* generate lines from the original point data,
+* clean the data,
+* quantify traffic across particular maritime spaces,
+* calculate voyage times,
 * identify possible ports of call, and
-* quantify the number of ships crossing designated ocean spaces.
+* generate port networks.

 Guides and API
 ------------------------------------------------------------